 - 1. Project Description Form Submit one per project.
 Respondents will use this form to describe the Product for which they are submitting a bid, present the merits of the project and demonstrate that the participation criteria and resource criteria have been met.
 For example, within this form Respondents must present the project's financing plan and provide or attach evidence of site control. - 2.
 Pricing Form Submit up to two per project.
 Respondents may propose up to two pricing options per project; one that reflects the value of FCDS and one that is Energy Only.
-However, SunRate projects located in Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO may only bid Energy Only.
+However, projects located in Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO may only bid Energy Only.
 Pricing Forms must clearly indicate whether the bid is FCDS or Energy Only.
 Pricing must be TOD adjusted per the bid forms to be completed by Respondent. - 3.
-Interconnection Agreement, System Impact Study, a Phase I or II Interconnection Study, or Fast Track Documentation - Submit a copy of the interconnection agreement, most recent study results or equivalent Fast Track documentation.
-For SunRate projects located in Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO, submit copies of a completed System Impact Study or Facility Study or equivalent and provide documentation certifying the existence of the dynamic transfer arrangements.
+Interconnection Agreement or Phase II Interconnection Study Submit a copy of the interconnection agreement or Phase II interconnection study.
+For projects dynamically transferred via pseudo-tie into the CAISO, submit copies of a completed Phase II interconnection study and provide documentation certifying the existence of the dynamic transfer arrangements.